Step 2: Preparing

-Look at your entire ADEA AADSAS and secondary application objectively.
+Look at your entire AMCAS and secondary application objectively.
 You should be very familiar with everything you included and be prepared to talk about it at length.
 As you study your application, ask yourself questions like:

 - What impressions or pre-conceptions would you have about the person being described?

-- Why did you choose to include the clinical, community service, and research activities that you did?
+- Why have you chosen the clinical, community service, and research activities on your resume?